hyperledger-archives/fabric/docs/Openchain API.md

 }
 ```

-2. Chain
+#### Chain

     GET /chain

 Invoke the Chain API to retrieve the information on the current state of the blockchain.
-The returned ChaincodeInfo message is defined inside [api.proto](https://github.com/openblockchain/obc-peer/blob/master/protos/api.proto) .
+The returned BlockchainInfo message is defined inside [api.proto](https://github.com/openblockchain/obc-peer/blob/master/protos/api.proto) .

 ```
 message BlockchainInfo {